GoogleCloudPlatform/software-delivery-workshop/README.md

 ### Create a development branch

-To create a development environment from a feature branch, you can push the branch to the Git server and let Cloud Builder deploy your environment.
+To create a development environment from a feature branch, you can push the branch to the Git server and let Cloud Build deploy your environment.

 Create a development branch and push it to the Git server.